AggelosKatsaliros/Cholesky-Decomposition/README.md

 # Arithmetic_Linear_Algebra
-Implenetation of Cholesky decomposition in matlab/octave
+Implemetation of Cholesky decomposition in matlab/octave The jpg file shows the two matrix that will implement the algorithm The algorithm is  optimised to reduce time and resources